MichaelPuckett2/ImmutaMap/README.md

     var b = a.Map<ImmutableTypeA, TypeB>().Build();

-Alternately you can use the As<> extension that performs the same task but is simpler and easier to code and read.
+Alternatively you can use the As<> extension that performs the same task but is simpler and easier to code and read.

     var b = a.As<B>();